 ½ t. dry mustard

 Cook one hour, occasionally stirring to prevent sticking.

 3 T. vinegar

-(3 small diced Irish potatoes and a box of frozen, sliced okra-optional)
+Optional: 3 small potatoes, peeled and diced, and a box of frozen, sliced okra

-½ lb. cooked smoked sausage per person (cut into 3-4 inch pieces)
+½ lb. cooked smoked Kielbasa sausage per person (cut into 3-4 inch pieces)

 ½ lb. shrimp per person (in shell)